 Masking allows you to discard some of the animation data within a clip, allowing the clip to animate only parts of the object or character rather than the entire thing.
-A good example of this would be a character with a throwing animation.
+For example, if you had a character with a throwing animation.
 If you wanted to be able to use the throwing animation in conjunction with various other body movements such as running, crouching and jumping, you could create a mask for the throwing animation limiting it to just the right arm, upper body and head.
 This portion of the animation can then be played in a layer over the top of the base running or jumping animations.

-Masking can be applied to animation clips either during import time, or at runtime.
-Masking during import time is preferable, because it allows the discarded animation data to be omitted from your build, making filesize and memory footprint smaller.
-It also makes for faster processing speed because there is less animation data to be blended at runtime.
-In some cases, import masking may not be suitable for your purposes, in which case you can apply a mask at runtime by using the layer settings of the Animator Controller.
+Masking can be applied to your build, making filesize and memory smaller.
+It also makes for faster processing speed because there is less animation data to blend at run-time.
+In some cases, import masking may not be suitable for your purposes.
+In that case you can use the layer settings of the Animator Controller to apply a mask at run-time.
 This page relates to masking in the import settings.

 Allows you to specify whether you want to create a one-off mask in the inspector specially for this clip, or whether you want to use an existing mask asset from your project.